backstage/backstage/docs/notifications/getting-started.md

 ![Notifications Page](notificationsPage.png)

+In the `packages/app/src/components/Root/Root.tsx`, tweak the [properties](https://backstage.io/docs/reference/plugin-notifications.notificationssidebaritem) of the `<NotificationsSidebarItem />` per specific needs.

 ## Use

 New notifications can be sent either by a backend plugin or an external service through the REST API.